UPDATED: Coronavirus In Connecticut — FAQs, Resources

-As of April 6, there were a total of 6,906 confirmed cases of COVID-19 in Connecticut, according to the state Department of Public Health.
-One thousand, two hundred and twenty-one people have been hospitalized, and 206 residents have died.
+As of April 7, there were a total of 7,781 confirmed cases of COVID-19 in Connecticut, according to the state Department of Public Health.
+One thousand, three hundred and eight people have been hospitalized, and 277 residents have died.

 Cases and deaths by county as of April 6: